K-PRAVEEN-2005/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 /*
 Program to implement the simple linear regression model for predicting the marks scored.

-Developed by: NARRA RAMYA
+Developed by: PRAVEEN K

-RegisterNumber: 212223040128
+RegisterNumber: 212223230153
 */